 Parent and family engagement is linked to children’s success in school and beyond.
-As parents and families of YHIS children, there are many ways for you to become involved and stay engaged in the program, and in your children’s education and future.
-We value parents and know that ultimately you will have the biggest impact on your child as their first teacher.
+As parents and families of YHIS children, there are many ways for you to become involved and engaged in the program, as well as your children’s education and future.
+We value parents and know that ultimately you will have the most significant impact on your child as their first teacher.

 Studies find that students with involved parents are more likely to:

 - Have better social skills, show good behavior and adapt well to school